particle-iot/docs/src/content/getting-started/setup/manual-setup.md

 For Wi-Fi devices you will need to set the Wi-Fi credentials.
 You can do this using the Particle CLI.

-- Make sure the device is connected to your computer using a USB cable.
+Make sure the device is connected to your computer using a USB cable.
 Make sure it's a data cable, not just a charging cable.

-- If the device is not currently in listening mode (blinking dark blue), you can put it in listening mode using one of the following methods:
+If the device is not currently in listening mode (blinking dark blue), you can put it in listening mode using one of the following methods:

-Using the Particle CLI:
+- Using the Particle CLI:
+</p><div style="padding-left: 4px;"><p>
 ```
 particle usb start-listening
 ```
+</p></div><p>

-Alternatively, hold down the MODE (or SETUP) button until the status LED blinks dark blue.
+- Alternatively, hold down the MODE (or SETUP) button until the status LED blinks dark blue.

-- Configure Wi-Fi:
+Configure Wi-Fi:

 ```
 particle serial wifi